Choosing Your Dehydrator

 Second quietest in our range is the L’Equip Filterpro Dehydrator and again this is usually quite acceptable in most kitchens or utility areas.

 This is on a par with the innovative IR D5 Infrared dehydrator for noise.

 Third quietest are the Stockli Dehydrators and we are approaching a noise level with these that most people would want to locate away from any sleeping area for overnight use.
-You could compare the noise level to an average computer hard drive cooling fan.
+You could compare the noise level to an average desktop computer hard drive cooling fan.

 Summary of the Different Brands of Dehydrator

-These reliable, Swiss stacking dehydrators offer an economical introduction to the world of dehydrating foods.
+These reliable Swiss stacking models offer an economical introduction to the world of dehydrating foods.
 If you want to dry small batches they are great and have a small footprint if you are pushed for space.
 If you don’t mind moving the trays about during drying you can add extra trays (up to 10 trays) to increase capacity.
 Available with or without a 12 hour timer with a choice of plastic or stainless steel mesh trays.

 L’Equip Filterpro Dehydrator

 Another expandable (up to 20 trays) stacking dehydrator with a few extra bells and whistles such as a digital display with 24 hour countdown timer and a washable air filter for clean air drying.
 The Filterpro is also a bit quieter than the Stockli and in our opinion it is the best value overall in our range as it is extremely reliable in long term use.